Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/admin-panel/getting-started.md

 There are many more tools this admin panel offers, but you should be able to understand by yourself how they work by exploring!

-> [!IMPORTANT]
+!!! example "Important"
-> If you want to expose your admin panel online, please follow [this tutorial](https://github.com/Ballsdex-Team/BallsDex-DiscordBot/wiki/Serving-the-admin-panel-online)!\
+    If you want to expose your admin panel online, please follow [this tutorial](./exposing-to-internet.md)!
-> It's important that you do not expose the website yourself, the default configuration is insecure.
+    It's important that you do not expose the website yourself, the default configuration is insecure.